lroethan/BayesCard-Demo/README.md

+# Learning-based Index-specific Statisics Completion

 ### BayesCard demo, just for testing

 1. Environment Setup (Please note that the absolute paths in the .yml file need to be modified.).
-If `environment.yml`` fails to install, you can manually install the dependencies as follows.:
+If `environment.yml` fails to install, you can manually install the dependencies as follows.:

 ```
 conda create -n bayes python=3.7.7